 Our registered dietitian nutritionists work with families throughout Seattle Children’s.
 We may see your child in these places:

 - Other Seattle Children’s clinics where you come for care, like Gastroenterology and Hepatology, the Cancer and Blood Disorders Center and many others.
-These visits happen at our main campus in Seattle, Bellevue Clinic and Surgery Center, Seattle Children's Everett, Olympia Clinic and Seattle Children's Federal Way.
+These visits happen at our hospital campus in Seattle, Bellevue Clinic and Surgery Center, Seattle Children's Everett, Olympia Clinic and Seattle Children's Federal Way.

 - Our Nutrition Clinic if your child is not already a patient at another Seattle Children’s clinic.
-These visits happen at our main campus in Seattle, Bellevue Clinic and Surgery Center and Seattle Children's Federal Way.
+These visits happen at our hospital campus in Seattle, Bellevue Clinic and Surgery Center and Seattle Children's Federal Way.

-- The hospital on our main campus in Seattle if your child needs nutrition care during a hospital stay.
+- Our hospital campus in Seattle if your child needs nutrition care during a hospital stay.

 Why choose Seattle Children’s Clinical Nutrition?